Be prepared for the NIS2 Directive

 Implementing NIS2 in practice

 AFRY is traditionally an engineering company that works inside the customers' operations, and our consultants therefore have an extensive knowledge of customers´ needs.
 But we also have the expertise to analyse which customers are covered by NIS2, what is necessary to meet the EU requirements, and how the directive relates to the Security Protection Act.
-Thereby, AFRY supports businesses required to adapt to the national NIS2 -law, which comes into force no later than in October 2024.
+AFRY supports organisations across Europe in adapting to the requirements of the NIS2 directive, including its national implementations.
+In Sweden, the new cybersecurity legislation is expected to enter into force by the end of 2025.